 RUNNING TIME: 91 minutes

 Restored by The Film Foundation’s World Cinema Project and Fundación Televisa at L’Immagine Ritrovata in collaboration with Filmoteca UNAM and in association with Televisa S. de R.L. de C.V.
-Funding provided by the Hollywood Foreign Press Association.
+Funding provided by the Golden Globe Foundation.
 Special thanks to Guillermo del Toro.

 NOTES ON THE RESTORATION: